Inflammation booksreviewed by T. Nelson

 It seems like only yesterday that microglia and astrocytes were the dogs of neurobiology.
 Astrocytes were mere servants at the beck and call of neurons, providing them with nutrients and removing their used metabolites, like waiters pouring their wine and taking away their dirty forks.
-Microglia were mere garbage collectors, scraping up the spilled guts of dead and mangled neurons, and cleaning away any dirt, bacteria, or other bits and pieces of useless material that somehow got into the brain.
+Microglia were the undertakers, scraping up the spilled guts of dead and mangled neurons, and cleaning away any dirt, bacteria, or other bits and pieces of useless material that somehow got into the brain.

 Now the dogs are having their day.
 The discovery that mutations in TREM2, a protein on the surface of microglia, are an important risk factor for Alzheimer's disease, is one reason.
 The ability of microglia to transmit pain signals—one of the clearest demonstrations outside of sex hormones of a biochemical difference in the brains of men and women (see here for details)—is another.
 Microglia gone wild can cause neuroinflammation, they're mad as hell, and they're not going to take being ignored any more.

 Microglia don't just sit around waiting for a cell to get injured.
 They stay in constant surveillance mode.
 After an injury, ATP and nitric oxide from injured cells cause them to migrate toward the injury.